 The Churchyard Annex is a significant village asset.
 The aim of this campaign is to make people in the village more aware of the cemetery as a green space in which to sit or walk and experience its tranquillity & loveliness.

-In parallel, we have also been working with the Worcestershire Wildlife Trust (WWT) to consider ways in which we can rewild the Graveyard Annex.
+We have also been working with the Worcestershire Wildlife Trust (WWT) to consider ways in which we can rewild the Graveyard Annex.
 They have recently produced detailed reports giving specific proposals about how we could do this, which can be seen by clicking the links below:

 Biological Enhancement Assessment Report/Proposal